House Projects

 The projectors were easy to use, which is how "Weighing What You Want to Weigh" described them as "The world's easiest-to-use Movie Projector".
 The projectors really are easy to use; insert the cartridge and turn it on.
 The sprockets engage, the lamp lights and the motor starts.

 Because of their ease of use, the Magi-cartridges found other uses.
 The DAV-MAR Film Company of Los Angeles put one of the Technicolor Instant Movie projectors along with an A.B.T.
-Manufacturing Company coin mechanism into a machine they called a Cine Fun Movie Machine.
+Manufacturing Company coin mechanism into a machine they called the Cine Fun Movie Machine.
 There were both an adult and a children's version of the machines and they were advertised in the 1963 editions of trade magazines such as Billboard and Cash Box.

 DAV-MAR Cine Fun Movie Machine article adapted from Billboard January 12, 1963 issue.
 DAV-MAR Cine Fun Movie Machine adverts from Cash Box, February 16, 1963 and Cash Box, April 6, 1963 issues.
 DAV-MAR Cine Fun Movie Machine image from Billboard February 23, 1963 issue.
 Note the Technicolor Instant Movie projector in the machine.
 DAV-MAR Cine Fun Movie Machine advert from the Billboard 1963/64 Coin Machine Directory.